UPDATED: Mar 26, 2020

 Something You Can Take With You

-This sage advice … and a comic!
+This sage advice… and a comic!

 Your individual circumstances will always dictate what employer benefits you should take advantage of.
 Just be sure you know what strings may be attached.
-And always have a Plan B ready in case your employer suddenly joins the growing number of small businesses cutting ties with their employee benefit plans.
+And always have a Plan B ready in case your company suddenly joins the growing number of small businesses cutting ties with their employee benefit plans.

 Sources: LIMRA, U.S. Census Bureau